 The Vorau Picture Bible: 559 Astonishing Illuminations

 Among the roughly 100 history-Bibles in German, the Vorau Picture Bible is unparalleled in its artistic mastery.
 559 illuminations in total supplement the Bavarian-Austrian dialect text.
-The edition includes 4 volumes.
-The artists used brilliant watercolors, the figures display some kind of unrest showing the artist's attempt to individualize his characters, something strikingly absent from the time's "High Art".
-The original use of the illuminations was that of interpreting the texts and to illustrate the codex.
-However, for the present day reader, they document medieval life in an extremely diversified manner, something that makes the Vorau Picture Bible a virtually inexhaustible source for understanding the times in which it was composed.
+The edition includes four volumes.
+The artists used brilliant watercolors and the figures display some kind of unrest, showing the artist's attempt to individualize his characters, something strikingly absent from the time's "High Art."

-The Text and the History of the Manuscript
+Text and History of the Manuscript

 The text of the Vorau Picture Bible, written in red with red and blue initials, was artfully penned in the scriptorium of the Austrian Rulers.
-Fortunately, we do possess an indication of exactly when the book was composed: folio 447v contains a precious detail written by the scribe himself: "Also hat ein endt dy wibel dy alt ee vnd ein tail der newen ee vnd ist geendt waren in vigilia omnium sanctorum anno domini M °CCCC °67".
-Therefore, the day in which the codex was completed was 31st October 1467.
-Although the scribe did not leave us his name, he was likely somebody well versed in religious matters, possibly a cleric born in the South of Germany.
-Scholars are still unsure about the manuscript's origins and how it came to be preserved at Vorau library.
-It is first mentioned there in 1733 and has been one of the collection's most treasured items ever since.
+Fortunately, we possess an indication of the exact time of the book's composition.
+Folio 447v contains a precious detail written by the scribe himself: "Also hat ein endt dy wibel dy alt ee vnd ein tail der newen ee vnd ist geendt waren in vigilia omnium sanctorum anno domini M °CCCC °67".
+Therefore, the day in which the codex was completed was October 31, 1467.

 We have 6 facsimiles of the manuscript "Vorau Picture Bible":